clmarr/DiaSim/README.lexicon.md

 # COMMENTING

 Any and all comments can only be placed in the final column and must be flagged with a "$".
 Typically they are used to cite the phonological forms and etymology of a word.
-For example, from our demonstration simulation for Classical Latin goin to French:
+For example, from our demonstration simulation for Classical Latin going to French:

 ```
-s 'ɑ ɡ m `ɑː r i u m	s ɔ m j e $sommier.
+s ˌɑ ɡ m ˈɑː r i u m	s ɔ m j e $sommier.
 Pope s674.
 ```

 # THE COLUMNS